Calabi-Yau metrics with conical singularities along line arrangements

 \subsection{Chern-Weil formula and constant holomorphic sectional curvature}

-The discussion on the \ref{energy formula} suggests a natural generalization of the energy formula to the more general setting of a weak KEcs on a two dimensional klt pair \((X, \sum_{j=1}^{n} (1-\beta_j) D_j)\).
-We conjecture that
+The discussion about Equation \eqref{energy formula} suggests a natural generalization of the energy formula to the more general setting of a weak KEcs on a two dimensional klt pair \((X, \sum_{j=1}^{n} (1-\beta_j) D_j)\).
+We propose the following.